Source

 async initialize(token: ERC20Token): Promise<boolean> {

-const initiliazed = await this.adapter.submitTransaction("Initialize", [
+const initiliazed = await this.adapter.submitTransaction(

 return this.decode(initiliazed) === "true" ? true : false;